Support Help Line

 Cancer cells are uncontrollable because they are able to proliferate autonomously, regardless of the signals the body sends them.
 They bypass the body’s proliferation-control mechanisms by overproducing growth factors or growth-factor receptors or by activating certain proteins involved in proliferation.

 To proliferate, a cell triggers a process called cell division to produce a copy of itself.
 After this cell cycle, the cell either rests or starts another cycle if it receives more proliferation signals.
 Throughout the cell cycle, there are several control points that ensure that the developing cell is functional and viable.
-This supervision is crucial to eliminating dysfunctional cells.
+This supervision is crucial to eliminate dysfunctional cells.

 Cancer cells can inactivate control points by massively producing proliferation signals and inactivating control point genes.